andykeh710/vibeless-coder/vscode-extension/README.md

 ## How It Works

-This extension integrates with Cursor by:
+This extension integrates with Cursor's chat interface by:

+1. Attempting to focus on Cursor's chat panel (right side of the IDE)
-1. Inserting the specified message at the current cursor position(s)
+2. Inserting your configured message into the chat input box
-2. Optionally invoking Cursor's AI agent send command
+3. Optionally sending the message by simulating Enter key press
-3. Managing a timer to repeat this action at the specified interval
+4. Managing a timer to repeat this action at the specified interval
-4. Providing visual feedback through the status bar
+5. Providing visual feedback through the status bar with countdown

+The extension uses multiple techniques to interact with Cursor's chat:
+- Attempts to use Cursor's internal commands
+- Uses clipboard-based input as a fallback
+- Simulates keyboard input when needed

+This multi-pronged approach ensures maximum compatibility with different versions of Cursor.

 ## Troubleshooting